 Everyone has their own reasons for needing a new car, but what is the most important aspect of the decision to you?
-Do value ownership and want the vehicle to truly belong to you?
+Do you value ownership and want the vehicle to truly belong to you?
 Do you want to treat the car as an investment that you will cherish and maintain for 5-10 years?

 For many, cost is a primary consideration when it comes to the decision to lease or buy.
 Like any decision, both buying and leasing have their own set of financial drawbacks and benefits.
-Just like buying a house, purchasing a car requires a large down payment along with a loan that you must make a payment on every month until the car is fully paid off.

 The upfront cost of purchasing a car makes it seem like leasing is the more affordable option, but keep in mind that purchasing a car is an investment that builds equity (despite the fact that the value decreases over time).
 At the end of the monthly loan payment period – typically 60-72 months – the car can be treated as an asset.

 On the other hand, when it comes to the actual monthly costs, a car lease is almost always less expensive on a month to month basis than loan payments.
-A cheaper monthly commitment is enticing to many, but leasing a car means the vehicle is not your property and thus does not typically build equity.
-However, some lease contracts will allow the lessee apply their monthly payments towards purchasing the car after the initial 2-3 year contract period - it's the best of both worlds!
+A more affordable monthly commitment is enticing to many, but leasing a car means the vehicle is not your property and thus does not typically build equity.
+However, some lease contracts will allow the lessee apply their monthly payments towards purchasing the car after the initial 2-3 year contract period – it’s the best of both worlds!

 What is equity when it comes to acquiring a new car?
 Equity is generally regarded as the total value of an asset.
 Purchasing a car outright is an attractive notion to many because, as an owner, it means you have the opportunity to eventually sell the car and receive a return on your investment.